Assistance from Community Assistance Network assistance programs.

 Rental payment assistance is offered in Baltimore by CAN.
 It is for those who are income-eligible.
 Applicants must meet the federal government poverty guidelines and also be able to show a current eviction notice from their landlord and the courts.

 Homeless shelters serve hundreds of women, men, single parents and children.
 The main locations can be obtaned from the agency.
 A referral from the Baltimore County Department of Social Services Screening Unit is required prior to admittance to shelters hosted by CAN.
 Call 410-853-3000.
+They are also part of transitional housing near you, which is another wide ranging resources.

 The Eastside Emergency Shelter, provides free food, lodging, and daily programming for single parents and their children, families and single women.
 Another option is the CAN Westside Men’s Shelter.
 This is also an emergency shelter, but it is specifically designated as a men’s facility.
 It provides guests with free food, shelter, and case management services.